CDCgov/zoe/README.md

 ***This document is under governance review.
 When the review completes as appropriate per local and agency processes, the project team will be allowed to remove this notice.
 This material is draft.***

-# Zoe
+# The Zoe Anthology

 [Zoe](https://en.wikipedia.org/wiki/Zoe_(name)) provides both broad and highly specialized implementations for bioinformatics.
 In particular, we focus on common data formats and methods relevant for the sequencing of RNA viruses.
+Read the [documentation](https://cdcgov.github.io/zoe).

 **This library runs on Rust *nightly*.**